Slanted Diamonds And Streak Of Lightening Strips Quilt Block Pattern

 1. Choose your desired fabric for the diamonds.
 You can use a single fabric or a variety of fabrics for a scrappy look.

 2. Cut strips of fabric that are 1.5 times the width of the finished diamond block.
-For example, if you want your finished diamond to be 4 inches wide, cut strips that are 6 inches wide.
+For example, for a 4" finished diamond, cut 6" wide strips.

-4. Place a square of fabric on your cutting mat with one corner facing up.
-Using your quilting ruler, align it diagonally from one corner to the opposite corner, creating a diagonal line across the square.
+4. Place a square on your cutting mat with one corner facing up.
+Align your quilting ruler diagonally from corner to corner.

-5. Cut along the diagonal line with your rotary cutter to create two triangles.
-These will be the two halves of your diamond block.
+5. Cut along the diagonal line with your rotary cutter to create two triangles — the two halves of your diamond block.

 Step 2: Cutting the Lightning Strips

-1. Choose your desired fabric for the lightning strips.
-This fabric will create the slanted lines in your quilt block.
+1. Choose your fabric for the lightning strips — this creates the slanted lines in your quilt block.

 Step 3: Sewing the Diamond Block

-1. Take one triangle from the diamond block and place it right sides together with one end of a rectangle from the lightning strip.
+1. Place one triangle right sides together with one end of a lightning strip rectangle.
 Align the edges and pin in place.

-2. Sew along the pinned edge with a 1/4-inch seam allowance, starting from the point of the triangle and sewing towards the base.
+2. Sew along the pinned edge with a ¼" seam allowance, starting from the triangle point and sewing toward the base.

-7. Trim the excess fabric from the triangle points so that the edges of the diamond block are even.
+6. Trim the excess fabric from the triangle points so all edges are even.

 Step 4: Assembling the Quilt Block

-4. Repeat step 4 with another rectangle from the lightning strip and the remaining side of the diamond block.
+3. Repeat with another rectangle on the remaining side of the diamond block.

-7. Repeat steps 1-6 to create additional diamond blocks and lightning strip blocks as needed for your quilt
+6. Repeat all steps to create as many blocks as needed for your quilt.

-The first step in modifying any quilt block is to decide on the size of your finished quilt block.
-You can come to a decision based on a number of factors: doubling a pattern, cutting your pattern in half, or choosing the size based on your available fabric.
+The first step in modifying any quilt block is to decide on your finished block size.
+You can base this on doubling a pattern, cutting it in half, or working with your available fabric.

-NOTE: When working from a pattern’s cutting instructions, make sure you remove the seam allowance before doubling or tripling the size.
-For instance, if your pattern calls for 3-1/2″ squares, first you’ll subtract the sum of the seam allowances (1/2″), double the finished block size (from 3″ to 6″), and add the seam allowance back in (1/2″).
-So, when all is said and done, you will cut a 6-1/2″ piece of fabric.
+Note: When working from a pattern's cutting instructions, remove the seam allowance before scaling.
+For example, if your pattern calls for 3½" squares, subtract the seam allowance (½"), double the finished size (3" → 6"), then add the seam allowance back (½") — giving you a 6½" cut piece.

 Leave a comment